syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 # Row Drag and Drop

 SfDataGrid allows you to drag and drop a row by setting the `SfDataGrid.AllowDraggingRow` property to `true`.
 A Customizable row drag and drop template is displayed  while dragging a row.
 The drag and drop operation can be handled based on the requirement using `SfDataGrid.QueryRowDragging` event.

+The following code example illustrates how to enable row drag and drop in SfDataGrid.

+{% highlight c# %}
+sfGrid.AllowDraggingRow = true;
+{% endhighlight %}

 ## Dragging scenarios